-- A preliminary schedule is available on Studentportalen and the course website at: http://www.cemus.uu.se/sdesign/. - For the duration of the course you will be undertaking a Design Project, through which you will apply the theory and processes you learn in the weekly seminars.
+- For the duration of the course you will be undertaking a Design Project, through which you will apply the theory and processes you learn in the weekly seminars.
 This will be split into 3 core modules: Framing, Ideation and Re-Framing. - Weekly, the course consists of engaging lectures and seminars.
 Lecturers will be delivered by a number of different guests from academia and industry, discussing sustainable design from a variety of different perspectives.
-During seminars we will take a closer look at topics from lectures and the literature, work through the design process and apply design methods to identify and solve today's sustainability challenges. - The classes will take place on Tuesday evenings 17:15-20.
+During seminars we will take a closer look at topics from lectures and the literature, work through the design process and apply design methods to identify and solve today's sustainability challenges. - The classes will take place on Tuesday evenings 17:15-19.
 The course will start week 4 and run through to week 23.
-Classes will typically be held on Zoom.

-LITERATURE

-Literature for the course includes the following:
+LITERATURE Literature for the course includes the following: